AAStarCommunity/AAStar-Infra-Docs/research/jurnals/SuperPaymaster.md

 The system should be built on open-source principles, allowing anyone to participate as a user, developer, or service node operator without requiring permission from a central authority.
 This includes the ability for communities to issue their own gas tokens (OpenPNTs) and for nodes to freely join the SuperPaymaster network.

 ### 3.2 Overview of the SuperPaymaster System
 SuperPaymaster is proposed as a decentralized gas payment (sponsorship) system built upon the ERC-4337 standard and leveraging a novel Standardized Decentralized Service System (SDSS) architecture.
 Its core objective is to create an open, competitive, and resilient marketplace for gas sponsorship, addressing the cost, usability, efficiency, and centralization issues prevalent in existing solutions.
 Key motivations include providing a single, consistent Paymaster address across chains for developer convenience and unifying the staking mechanism for all participating sponsors (LPs/Nodes) to enhance overall system trust and reliability.
-It facilitates various user-friendly payment models, including Gas Card/OpenCards, pre-paid "Gas Tanks," and potentially post-paid credit systems (PostPayCard), all managed within a decentralized framework.
+It facilitates various user-friendly payment models addressing the cost and usability issues, including Gas Card/OpenCards, pre-paid "Gas Tanks," and potentially post-paid credit systems (PostPayCard), all managed within a decentralized framework.

 ### 3.3 Involved Actors and Roles
 The SuperPaymaster ecosystem involves several key actors: